sourabh451/b/README.md

 ![Jenkins Architecture](https://github.com/sourabh451/b/assets/134592493/67d7ca72-38d0-4f2a-863a-18ce72736e99)

 ### Here are the step-by-step details followed in the above video to set up an Ultimate Continuous Integration and Continuous Delivery process using a Declarative Jenkins pipeline.
-This pipeline automates the entire CI/CD process for a Spring Boot Java application, starting from the introduction of the workflow, followed by building the application, to production deployment.
+This pipeline automates the entire CI/CD process for a Spring Boot Java application, from code checkout to production deployment.
 It uses popular tools like Maven, SonarQube, Docker, Argo CD, and Kubernetes:
 ```
 1. Introduction:
    1.1 Introduction of complete CI/CD pipeline workflow.